 David holds an MBA from the Stern School of Business, a BA from Wesleyan University, and studied at the Stockholm School of Economics, HEC and the Sorbonne in France.

 He is Chairman of the noted 9/11 charity Tuesday's Children

 Mary Mullany is a partner in the Business and Finance Department of Ballard Spahr LLP, located in the firm’s Philadelphia office.
-She is a member of the Securities, mergers and Acquisitions/Private Equity, Health Care, Employee Benefits and Executive Compensation and Life Sciences/Technology practice groups of Ballard Spahr.
+She is a member of the Securities, Mergers and Acquisitions/Private Equity, Health Care, Employee Benefits and Executive Compensation and Life Sciences/Technology practice groups of Ballard Spahr.

-Ms. Mullany concentrates her practice in the areas of securities disclosure, executive compensation (equity and cash-based), mergers and acquisitions, corporate financing (public and private), corporate governance, health care law, general corporate law, and business counseling.
+Ms. Mullany concentrates her practice in the areas of securities disclosure, executive compensation (equity and cash-based), mergers and acquisitions, corporate financing (public and private), corporate governance, health care law, general corporate law and business counseling.
 Her client base includes public and private companies in a variety of industries, including health care, life science/biotech, technology, manufacturing and utilities.
 She also represents start-up entities in health care.
 Before becoming an attorney, Ms. Mullany was a registered nurse with experience in critical care and risk management.
-She received her Bachelor of Science degree in Nursing from the University of Pennsylvania, her Master in Nursing Administration from Widener University and her J.D. from Villanova University.
+She received her Bachelor of Science degree in Nursing from the University of Pennsylvania, her Masters in Nursing Administration from Widener University and her J.D. from Villanova University.

 Stan Keller, Of Counsel in Locke Lord's Boston office, has extensive experience in corporate and securities law matters, and has worked on regulatory developments with officials at all levels in the SEC.
 He advises both public and private companies on a wide range of issues and transactions.